namvnngu/mini-c/tetris/README.md

+# Tetris

-A minimal terminal interface for Tetris, built using `ncurses` and designed with a minimal Entity Component System (ECS).
+A minimal terminal interface for Tetris, built using `ncurses`.